Berkeley-CS61B/website-sp24/projects/proj0/index.md

 Each assignment will have an FAQ linked at the top.
 You can also access it by adding `/faq` to the end of the URL.
 The FAQ for Project 0 is located [here](./faq.md).

+{: warning}
+Note that this project has limited submission tokens.
+Please see [Submission and Grading](#submission-and-grading) for more details.
 ## Overview

 Prerequisites: